projectGreenbelt/GreenToad/README.md

 # Project Greenbelt (GreenToad)

-> The all in one app for status updates and current breakdowns of all public access points on the Austin Greenbelt!
+> The all-in-one app for status updates and current breakdowns of all the public access points on the Austin Greenbelt!

 ## Motivation